EOSLaoMao/blacklist_plugin/README.md

 ## About

-`blacklist_plguin` is built to faciliate BPs' blacklist managing job.
+`blacklist_plguin` is built to faciliate BPs' blacklist managing job. its built on top of `theblacklist` contract, for those who dont know, check it out: https://github.com/eoslaomao/theblacklist

 This plugin offers two APIs: